Unleavened Faith Logo

 Sometime between the betrayal of Jesus and the priest taking him to Pilate, Judas goes to the priest and tries to undo his deal.
 The priest being the fine fellows they were would not about to admit any guilt on their part would not offer Judas absolution nor take his money back.

-So Judas knows he is condemn, the priest, I am sure, mentioned it to him.
-But unable to take him to trial without admitting their involvement so they tell Judas to “What is that to us? see thou to that.” which is tantamount to saying go kill yourself.
+So Judas knows he is condemned; the priest, I am sure, mentioned it to him.
+But unable to take him to trial without admitting their involvement, so they tell Judas to “What is that to us?
+See thou to that, which is tantamount to saying go kill yourself.

 Judas is hanging during the time Christ is being worked over and crucified, probably six to eight hours.
-He is getting rip and bloating up with gases from the decomposition when something happens.
+He is getting ripe and bloating up with gases from the decomposition when something happens.

 Matthew 27:54 Now when the centurion, and they that were with him, watching Jesus, saw the earthquake, and those things that were done, they feared greatly, saying, Truly this was the Son of God.